-Group Presentation
+Group Presentation:

 As a class, you will break into four groups.
-Each group will be asked to provide a 45-60 minute presentation on one of the four DBT skills modules (mindfulness, interpersonal effectiveness, emotion regulation, distress tolerance) during the classes on 3/3 and 3/10.
+Each group will be asked to provide a 45-60 minute presentation on one of the four DBT skills modules (mindfulness, interpersonal effectiveness, emotion regulation, distress tolerance) during the classes on 3/7 and 3/14.
 In this presentation, you should provide an overview of the module and teach specific skills to the class as a DBT skills trainer might teach to a group.
 Experiential exercises are required.
 Group assignments will be determined by early February.

-Final Paper
+Final Paper:

 You have considerable latitude as to what the paper may consist of, but it must deepen your knowledge of the science and practice of DBT.
 An approximate length for the paper is 8-10 pages.
 The paper must reference at least eight empirical journal articles.
 The paper should be double spaced and written in APA 7th edition style.
-Paper topics must be cleared with me by March 29th.
+The expectation is that the paper is written entirely by you; the use of AI is prohibited.
+Paper topics must be cleared with me by 4/4/25.

 The following are just some examples of possible paper topics:

-- A critical analysis of the empirical standing of DBT - A comparison of DBT to one of three other treatments for BPD (schema-focused therapy, transference-focused therapy, mentalization based therapy) - DBT case conceptualization of a particular client with BPD (or emotion dysregulation) - A review of the literature supporting (or failing to support) the biosocial theory - A review of the literature supporting skills training as a primary intervention
+- o A critical analysis of the empirical standing of DBT - A comparison of DBT to one of three other treatments for BPD (schema-focused therapy, transference-focused therapy, mentalization based therapy) - DBT case conceptualization of a particular client with BPD (or emotion dysregulation) - A review of the literature supporting (or failing to support) the biosocial theory - A review of the literature supporting skills training as a primary intervention - A critical analysis of the support of DBT for marginalized or diverse populations

-The paper is due via email by 4/26 at 5pm.
+The paper is due via email by 5/2/25 at 5pm.
 Please send it to me in Microsoft Word format and include your last name in document title.
 Late papers will have points deducted.

 Occasionally, information and announcements will be sent to you via email.
-It is therefore imperative that you check your email at least once every other day.
+It is therefore imperative that you check your email at least once every other day